dllnaoki/website/src/pages/about.md

 Hello!
 This page is all about me.
 Written by me.
 Quite meta.

-I currently live in New York City with my wife and son.
-We've been in NYC for over 6 years now and have enjoyed every minute.
-Sure, it's the city that never sleeps, but that works for us.
+I currently live in Shenzhen.
+I've been in GuangGong for over 6 years.
+It's the city that never sleeps, but that works for us.

-During the day I [work](http://www.linkedin.com/in/hswolff 'LinkedIn') at [MongoDB](http://mongodb.com/) where I'm a Lead Engineer, leading a team of engineers to make coffee into code.
+During the day, I'm a Front Engineer, Sometimes I also take on the roles of product manager and backend architecture.
+You know, startups are always "understaffed" (smile).
 It's an overused expression, but some days it truly feels as simple as that.

 <img
     src="/images/profile.jpg"